Sell or let your leasehold property

 If you wish to sell your property on the open market the Council must provide a pre-sale property information pack at a charge of £208.18.
 The pre-sale pack is an important part of a sale process – when payment of the charge is received the information can be released.

 Letting your property

 As of 1st April 2021 a registration fee will be required when applying to sublet your property.
-In line with the standard lease agreement Clause3.12 (Notice of Devolution) which requires leaseholders to give the Council, within one calendar month, notice after any devolution of dealing with the property or any interest therein.
+In line with the standard lease agreement Clause3.12 (Notice of Devolution) which requires leaseholders to give the Council,

 If you are going to let your property you must get permission from us:

 - If you have a mortgage you must get permission from your lender